 Budgeting your National Guard pay

-If your National Guard pay causes your income to increase, it may provide a good opportunity to pay down debt or save more for future goals.
+If your National Guard pay causes your income to increase, it may provide a good opportunity to pay down debt or save for future goals.

 For example, if your emergency fund isn't fully stocked, consider using the bump to accomplish that financial goal.
-An emergency fund should cover three-to-six months' worth of essential living expenses.
-Here are 8 things each person can do with their Guard/Reserve drill pay.
+An emergency fund should cover three to six months' worth of essential living expenses in a dedicated savings account.

 But you may be taking a reduction in salary to perform your National Guard service.
 In this case, look for areas in your budget where you can cut back.
 Read more about how joining the National Guard may affect your budget.